MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Networking/v1.6.1/Add-AzureApplicationGatewaySslCertificate.md

 ```

 ## DESCRIPTION
-The **Add-AzureApplicationGatewaySslCertificate** cmdlet adds a Secure Sockets Layer (SSL) certificate to an azure_2 Application Gateway.
+The **Add-AzureApplicationGatewaySslCertificate** cmdlet adds a Secure Sockets Layer (SSL) certificate to an Azure Application Gateway.

 ## EXAMPLES